Documentation Platform

 - Vercel for global content delivery, edge caching, and serverless functions

-- Prettier and ESLint for code formatting and linting
+- Prettier, ESLint, and Vale for code formatting and linting

 - GitHub Actions for some CI/CD tasks